francesccoll/teaching/sagesa_qc_amr/qc_amr_workshop.md

 ./data/E_faecium.kerschner2019.Ef-09.fa  ./data/E_faecium.kerschner2019.Ef-39.fa
 </pre>

 These four Illumina assemblies were downloaded using AllTheBacteria command-line tool (```atb info``` command) as explained in section 6.1.
-Now, run the commands below to execute amrfinder on each of the four *E. faecium* Illumina assemblies:
+Now, run the commands below to execute AmrFinderPlus on each of the four *E. faecium* Illumina assemblies:

 Remember that the amrfinder database must be downloaded first:
 ```